 Teaching Point agrees with each of these comments and the answer is that it is much less costly to help better prepare an in-service teacher for new subject assignments with this series of instructional support materials (and companion courses through participating universities if necessary) than replace a teacher.
 Let us help you save substantially on recruitment, development and retention of teachers while improving student achievement, graduation rates, college and workforce readiness.

-Online courses: Partnering universities host an initial series of 100 Teaching Point online distance learning continuing education courses.
+Micro-credentials through online courses: Partnering universities host an initial series of 100 Teaching Point online distance learning continuing education courses.
 Ultimately, universities in multiple U.S. states and other countries will host this series to certify teachers by subject.
 The series will offer teachers convenient access to online coursework to support content knowledge and content-specific instructional skills and the opportunity to earn credit toward re-certification and HOUSSE certification in subject-specific areas.
 The tuition for these professional development courses in the U.S. may be funded through districts allocations from Title I and Title IIA (Improving Teacher Quality State Grants), Title 5 (Innovative Programs), state professional development and school improvement budgets and in other countries by their own teacher development budgets.

 TEACHINGpoint course materials support teachers and students in public schools, charter schools and home schools globally, in over 75 countries on 5 continents: North America, South America, Europe, Africa and Asia.